lnikolaou/account-level-dashboard/Readme.md

 The Account level dashboard includes:
 - table with all main settings assessment (Security and Performance)
 - Convenient dashboard showing in a clear way the settings status
+- Bulk actions to perform security settings changes to several sites at once

 # HOW TO: INSTALL LOCALLY ON A PC